SpaceX rocket glitch puts satellite in wrong orbit

 The rocket blasted off at 8:35 p.m.
 EDT Sunday (0035 GMT Monday) from Cape Canaveral Air Force Station in Florida, restoring a U.S. supply line to the $100 billion orbital outpost, a project of 15 nations, following the end of the shuttle program last year.

-The Dragon freighter is due to arrive at the space station, which flies about 250 miles above Earth, on Wednesday.
+The Dragon freighter is due to arrive at the space station, which flies about 250 miles (400 km) above Earth, on Wednesday.

 Space Exploration Technologies said its rocket, which was created by Internet entrepreneur Elon Musk and his team at SpaceX, as the company is known, could lose two engines and still make its intended orbit.